 De La Torre studying for a career in law

 Jose De La Torre ’17 did his best to try everything Cornell College had to offer.
-His drive helped him earn degrees in both international relations and political science, hold leadership roles in a variety of student groups, hold two work-study positions, and study abroad.
+His drive helped him earn degrees in both international relations and politics, hold leadership roles in a variety of student groups, hold two work-study positions, and study abroad.
 The ability to try things on the Block Plan helped him on his path to law school.

 The Chicago native is especially grateful for the support of his family, and his mentors, Pam Gerard and Sheri Hotz from the Alumni Office (one of his work-study positions) and Professor Marcela Ochoa-Shivapour.